MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/faqs-sales-insights.md

 ### When will my data be removed after I opt out of data sharing in Exchange?

-If you are part of a security group that has been opted out by your administrator, the system can take up to 24 hours to remove data from all apps and up to 30 days to remove backed-up data from Microsoft 365 storage accounts.
+If you're part of a security group that has been opted out by your administrator, the system can take up to 24 hours to remove data from all apps.
+It can take up to 30 days to remove backed-up data from Microsoft 365 storage accounts.

-If you have [opted out on your own](who-knows-whom.md#turn-off-data-sharing-with-dynamics-365-applications), the data will be removed immediately.
+If you've [opted out on your own](who-knows-whom.md#turn-off-data-sharing-with-dynamics-365-applications), the data is removed immediately.

 ### How can an administrator opt out users?